The Church of Jesus Christ of Latter-day Saints in North Dakota

-The Church of Jesus Christ of Latter-day Saints (LDS Church) held its first congregation in North Dakota in 1919.
-In 2022, there was 11,487 members in 26 congregations.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) held its first congregation in the U.S. state of North Dakota in 1919.
+In 2025, there were 11,807 members in 27 congregations.

 Official church membership as a percentage of general population was 1.49% in 2017.
 According to the 2014 Pew Forum on Religion & Public Life survey, less than 1% of North Dakotans self-identify themselves most closely with the LDS Church.
 The LDS Church is the 7th largest denomination in North Dakota.

 History

 The first missionaries of the LDS Church arrived in North Dakota in 1885, and the first LDS meetinghouse was built in 1919 in Sully Lake.
 However the first stake in North Dakota was not organized until 1977 in Fargo.
 North Dakota was the final US state to have a stake within its boundaries.

 During the North Dakota oil boom, the LDS Church in North Dakota saw significant growth in multiple communities in the western part of the state.
 The growth was largely driven by the influx of out-of-state oil field workers and their families from other nearby western states with high Latter-day Saint populations.
 In some of the communities, church membership doubled during the oil boom necessitating the construction of multiple new meetinghouses, chapels, and other church facilities.

 The number of missionaries from the church sent to the Dakotas doubled during the pandemic, as many sent to other countries returned to the US.